JUNO 20-inch PMT and electronics system characterization using large pulses of PMT dark counts at the Pan-Asia testing platform: Characterisation of the 20-inch PMT using large pulses

 \subsection{Amplitude \& Charge}

 In total, 280 dynode- and 621 MCP-potted 20-inch PMTs have been tested.
 Fig.\,\ref{fig:waveform} shows one recorded waveform in the fine range and coarse range for comparison.
 The triggered pulse located at around 600\,ns in the readout window of [0,10]\,$\mu$s.

 With the test, a total of 681 PMTs were measured with a threshold of 1000\,ADCs, and the remaining ones have been tested with 4000\,ADCs.

-There are many methods for waveform reconstruction\cite{HUANG201848, Tang_2025}.
+There are many methods for waveform reconstruction\,\cite{HUANG201848, Tang_2025}.
 Here, the direct integration approach is adopted for charge extraction due to its fast processing speed and low resource consumption.
 Fig.\,\ref{fig:features:amplitude01} present the distributions of amplitude and charge for a MCP PMT.
 Given that the set threshold is 1000\,ADCs, the amplitude starts from 120\,mV.
 It can be seen that the upper limit of the measurement of the fine range is around 1400\,mV.
 If it exceeds the dynamic range of the fine range, it is necessary to use the coarse range for testing.
 The rate of large pulses per PMT was obtained from each individual GCU channel of fine range by applying electronic threshold on amplitude.
-From Fig.\,\ref{fig:features:charge01}, it can be observed that the charge distribution of large pulse has a wide distribution too, with the majority of signals concentrated around 100\,P.E.
+From Fig.\,\ref{fig:features:charge01}, it can be observed that the charge distribution of large pulse has a wide distribution too, with the a mean value of approximately 100\,P.E.
 Up to the value of 400\,P.E., the charge distributions of the two ranges are largely consistent with each other.